UCHealth Listens to Its People to Drive Employee Engagement

 Listening to Employees Improves Employee Engagement & Leads to a Better Patient Experience

-With Dialogue, UCHealth has custom-built an employee voice program that encourages continuous conversations at scale, allowing employees to be a part of the decision-making process and making them a foundational element to the overall success of the organization versus a commodity or asset.
+With crowdsourcing UCHealth has custom-built an employee voice program that encourages continuous conversations at scale, allowing employees to be a part of the decision-making process and making them a foundational element to the overall success of the organization versus a commodity or asset.
 And it all starts with the leaders.
 At UCHealth, leaders are not simply consumers of survey data; they are critical players in engaging with that data up and down the reporting structure and using it to drive conversation, engagement, alignment, and action.

 “What drives engagement is better conversation between the leader and their staff because a better conversation means a better relationship and a better relationship means a more engaged staff and a more engaged staff means better patient outcomes,” Gosney said.
 “It’s really that simple. … (employee voice) is a very simple approach to engaging employees and talking about the things that matter to them.”